mpourmpoulis/PythonVoiceCodingPlugin/doc/README.md

 "smart <color> [alternative]"
 ```

-however, because for a variety of commands, ommitting the keyword smart makes them more convenient and easier to speak
+This was chosen in order to minimize chances of collision with other commands on your system.
+However, because for a variety of commands, ommitting the keyword smart makes them more convenient and easier to speak
 you may find the smart keyword in brackets

 ```python